IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Main Flow**:

-1. The Mobile Alert System performs a subscription to the Notification Manager in order to be informed when a specific medical report is produced and a highly contagious disease is reported inside the geriatric ward.
-(ITI-110 Resource Subscription, multi-patient expressed with the following criteria:
+1. The Mobile Alert System performs a subscription to the Notification Manager in order to be informed when a specific medical report is produced and a highly contagious disease is reported inside the geriatric ward. ([ITI-110] Resource Subscription, using a multi-patient Subscription with the indication of the related eventCodeList to the disease of interest).
-"/DocumentReference?subject:missing=false&category=urn:oid:1.3.6.1.4.1.19376.1.2.6.1&#x7c;REPORTS&facility=geriatricWard&event=A,B,C") The list of known and managed diseases is represented by the list of eventCodeList values submitted in the subscription by the Mobile Alert System.
 2. When an analysis is conducted and a highly contagious disease is reported a specific document is published inside the Central infrastructure. ([ITI-42] Register Document Set-b)
 3. The Central Infrastructure produce for every document a publication event and is transmitted to the Notification Manager. ([ITI-54] Document Metadata Publish)
 4. The Notification Manager uses internal mapping to translate the publication event into a mobile event.
 If this publication event satisfies the subscription parameters explained in Step 1 a notification is sent to the Mobile Alert System. ([ITI-112] Resource Notify)
 5. The Mobile Alert System will try to retrieve the document in order to inform the user of the specific information regarding the exposure and quarantine protocol to be followed.
 The Mobile Alert System sends a Retrieve Document [ITI-68] to the Central Infrastructure.
 6. Upon receiving the Retrieve Document [ITI-68] the Central Infrastructure will try to recover the document Retrieve Document Set [ITI-43] and will return to the Mobile Alert System the mobile version of the document.
 7. The Mobile Alert System uses the information retrieved in order to send a Mobile Report Alert [ITI-84] to the Mobile device.
-8. The Mobile Alert System is updated in order to respond to a new disease.
-The existing subscription is updated including the new disease with eventCodeList = D. ([ITI-110] Resource Subscription, multi-patient expressed with the following criteria:
+8. The Mobile Alert System is updated in order to respond to a new disease that is not included in the current subscription.
+The system is updated by:
-"/DocumentReference?patient:missing=true&category=urn:oid:1.3.6.1.4.1.19376.1.2.6.1&#x7c;REPORTS&facility=geriatricWard&event=A,B,C,D")
+  - deactivating the existing subscription ([ITI-110] Resource Subscription - Update Subscription).
+  - a new subscription is sent to  the Notification Manager in order to be informed for all the disease including the new one recently discovered. ([ITI-110] Resource Subscription, multi-patient expressed with the updated eventCodeList for two diseases of interest).

 #### 1:54.4.2.6 Use Case \#6: Document Subscription for Mobile Device in XDS on FHIR Environment with document metadata update